|Nutritional Guidelines (per serving)|

-Blueberry Turnovers are an easy – and delicious! – way to enjoy fresh summer blueberries.
+Blueberry Turnovers are an easy and delicious way to enjoy fresh summer blueberries.
 Are blueberries not in season where you are?
 Know that frozen berries work nicely here, too.
-No need to defrost them first, just mix them up and get baking.
+No need to defrost them first, mix them up and get baking.

 Serve turnovers with ice cream or simply a cup of coffee.

-- Switch out the berries—raspberries work nicely here, or mixing in up about half and half blueberries and blackberries is fun.
+Switch out the berries—raspberries work nicely here or mixing in about half and half blueberries and blackberries is fun.
 Note that strawberries, which are much juicier, won't work without adjusting the filling.